telerik/xamarin-forms-docs/controls/chart/series/cartesian/features/chart-series-orientation.md

 ---
-title: CartesianChart Orientation
+title: CategoricalSeries Orientation
-page_title: CartesianChart Orientation
+page_title: CategoricalSeries Orientation
 slug: chart-series-orientation
 position: 0
 ---

-# CartegoricalSeries Orientation
+# Orientation

 The orientation of the series depends on which chart axis is horizontal and which one is vertical.

+>note Orientation property could be applied only to CategoricalSeries, such as Bar, Line and Area.

 ## Horizontal BarSeries Example